TESS-Laboratory/Mewara-SOC-modelling-in-South-Africa/README.md

 # Mewara-SOC-Modelling-in-South-Africa
+This code was developed by Swati Mewara while undertaking her dissertation project titled 'Mapping Soil Organic Carbon (SOC) Stocks of South Africa using Convolutional Neural Network and Analyzing Trends in SOC Changes'.

 The purpose of this repo is to create robust and accurate Soil Organic Carbon (SOC) stock maps for South Africa (SA) from 2000 to 2023 using Convolutional Neural Networks (CNNs) and compare their performance against Random Forest (RF) model.
 After generating the maps, the trends in SOC stock changes across different biomes in South Africa are generated.